Simulating neutrino echoes induced by secret neutrino interactions: Results

 In the limit that neutrinos cascade down to energies such that the optical depth is below unity, we have the shortest time delay can be estimated with the conservative estimate \cite{Murase:2019xqi},

 where $\mathcal{M}$ is the mean number of scatterings and can be determined from the MC simulation.

 To account for energy losses, we define the effective optical depth $\tau_{\nu\,{\rm eff}}$ as the optical depth using the average cross section over the energy window, which we choose as 200 TeV -- 500 TeV.
+The quantity $\tau_{\nu\,{\rm eff}}$ is defined for illustrative purposes to explain the physics by using a single optical depth and is not used in the simulations themselves.
 We show our results in figure~\ref{InelasticDistribution}, where the source distance $D=500$~Mpc corresponds to $\tau_{\nu \,{\rm eff}}=600$.
-The resulting distribution is shown by the black curve and the neutrinos that generate this distribution are mostly leading particles, because by definition there are no nonleading particles with energies above $\varepsilon_{\rm res}/2=250$ TeV.
-The drop in the distribution is caused by the threshold, as particles with less energies are typically the ones with the larger scattering angles and time delays, by virtue of equation~\eqref{AngularDistribution}.
+The resulting distribution is shown by the black curve and the neutrinos that generate this distribution are mostly leading particles.
+By definition there are no non-leading particles with energies above $\varepsilon_{\rm res}/2=250$ TeV, because when the first scattering occurs, only the leading neutrino will have energy above 250 TeV.
+Any non-leading neutrino from the cascade will never have more than half the energy of the initial neutrino.
+The drop in the distribution for long time delays is caused by the threshold, as particles with less energies are typically the ones with the larger scattering angles and time delays, by virtue of equation~\eqref{AngularDistribution}.

-We also include the leading and nonleading components at energies above 50~TeV.
-For this threshold we cannot guarantee the optically-thick regime, but including these highlight the shift to longer time delays as the energy threshold decreases.
+We also include the leading and non-leading components at energies above 50~TeV.
+For this threshold we cannot guarantee the optically thick regime, but including these highlight the shift to longer time delays as the energy threshold decreases.
 As expected, the leading component is associated with shorter time delays when compared to the non-leading.

 On the right panel of figure~\ref{InelasticDistribution}, we compare the average time delay with the estimates provided by equations~\eqref{HighTauEstimate} and \eqref{CascadeEstimate}.
 The time delays are given as a function of the effective optical depth in all three cases, using the energy range 200~TeV -- 500~TeV.
 Since almost all the neutrinos in this energy range are leading particles, the MC average will not change if we only consider leading neutrinos.
-For the cascade estimate, we find that $\mathcal{M}$ increases slowly, from 1.8 at $\tau_{\nu\, {\rm eff}}=100$ to 2.7 at $\tau_{\nu\, {\rm eff}}=800$.
+For the conservative estimate, we find that $\mathcal{M}$ increases slowly, from 1.8 at $\tau_{\nu\, {\rm eff}}=100$ to 2.7 at $\tau_{\nu\, {\rm eff}}=800$.
 For $y=0$, we would have $\mathcal{M}\propto\tau_\nu$, but in the presence of energy losses, most of the particles that experience multiple scatterings lie below the threshold and are not counted in the calculation of $\mathcal{M}$.